kissofjudase23/Doc-DSA/coding_interview.md

             def canWin(self, s: str) -> bool:
               # from 0 to len(s)-2
               for i in range(0, len(s)-1):

+                  # the 1st flip
                   if s[i] == s[i+1] == '+':
                       first_flip_s = f"{s[0:i]}--{s[i+2:]}"

                       # the 2nd flip
                       if not self.canWin(first_flip_s):
-                          # first person wins the game
+                          # 1st person wins the game
                           return True

               # can not make any flips
-              # first person loses the game
+              # 1st person loses the game
               return False
             ```
        * backtracking with memo